microsoftgraph/microsoft-graph-docs-contrib/concepts/query-parameters.md

 ## skipToken parameter

 Some requests return multiple pages of data either due to server-side paging or due to the use of the [`$top`](#top-parameter) parameter to limit the page size of the response.
 Many Microsoft Graph APIs use the `skipToken` query parameter to reference subsequent pages of the result.
 The `$skiptoken` parameter contains an opaque token that references the next page of results and is returned in the URL provided in the `@odata.nextLink` property in the response.
 To learn more, see [Paging](./paging.md).
+> **Note:** if you are using Odata Count (adding `$count=true` in the querystring), the `@odata.count` property will be present only in the first page.

 ## top parameter